micheqn3/team-profile-generator/README.md

   - lib/ Application.js - This file contains the class Application, which controls the overall flow of the application and renders the HTML file based on user input.

-  - lib/ Employee.js, Engineer.js, Intern.js, Manager.js - These files contain the specific properties/methods for each class.
+  - lib/ Employee.js, Engineer.js, Intern.js, Manager.js - These files contain the specific properties and methods for each class.

-  - src/ questions.js - This file contains the prompts that will be shown to the user using Inquirer.
+  - src/ questions.js - This file contains the prompts that will be shown to the user using inquirer.

   - src/ template.js - This file contains helper templates to render the HTML file.